paulmandal/atak-forwarder/README.md

 - Messages are fetched from this queue by the CommHardware class and sent

 - The plugin will attempt to first use a "minimal" protobuf that saves space, but if it will result in dropped fields or a failed mapping on the receiving size it will fall back to the regular protobufs
+- When values appear more than once in a payload we attempt to replace subsequent appearances with a marker/placeholder that is swapped back for the value when rebuilding the original message

 # Contributing